aav7fl/website-legacy/_posts/2015-04-11-transferring-n64-saves.md

 ![](/assets/img/2015/04/Checksum.png)

-Lawrence and I were unable to find any information online about this algorithm and we wished to leave away that others could follow these instructions using open source software.
-Lawrence contacted SweetScape asking if they could make available for us more information on the algorithm used and [Graeme Sweet](http://www.sweetscape.com/companyinfo/) very generously provided us with information on how “UShort (16 bit) – Big Endian” was calculated.
+Lawrence and I were unable to find any information online about this algorithm and we wished to leave a way that others could follow these instructions using open source software.
+Lawrence contacted SweetScape (Company who created 010 Editor) asking if they could make available for us more information on the algorithm used and [Graeme Sweet](http://www.sweetscape.com/companyinfo/) very generously provided us with information on how “UShort (16 bit) – Big Endian” was calculated.
 Lawrence and I created a software tool ([Ocarina Checksum Checker](https://github.com/Vi1i/OcarinaChecksumChecker)) to calculate the checksum of an Ocarina of Time save file in native N64 format.
-We have posted the source code on GitHub.
+We will be posting the source code on GitHub.
 The instructions on how to run and calculate it can be found on the GitHub page.

 ###Putting it All Together